Personal record cards were used from 1938 to keep track of who lived where. They are part of the population registration.

 If you don’t know all of this information that’s no problem as long as there is enough the identify the person.
 If the information is unclear, a research fee will be charged.
 When ordering more than one card, list the people in alphabetical order.

-There is no way to order copies of personal index cards of people who are still alive, because that would violate their privacy.
+There is no way to order copies of personal index cards of people who are still alive, because of privacy regulations.

 Ordering a personal record card of an emigrant

 If a person emigrated, the personal record card was forwarded to the municipality of The Hague, where it is kept in the “Vestigingsregister” (settlement register).
-To order a copy of a personal record card of an emigrant, write an email to email@example.com and include:
+To order a copy of a personal record card of an emigrant, write a letter to the following address:

 - Your name, postal address and purpose of the request